 8 to see: (2.0) the specialist,

 The patient’s immediate active resistance to the treatment recommendation (“Will it hurt me?”) is built as routine and non-problematic.
-The question is direct, yes-preferring in design (Heritage, 2010) and is produced without delay, mitigation, preface or account.
+The question is direct, yes-preferring in design (Heritage, 2010) and is produced without delay, mitigation, preface, or account.
 The question also frames the medication as its own agent, capable of causing injury.
 In this way the patient displays an orientation towards a standard of conservative prescribing.
 In his disconforming answer, the physician provides a transformation from "will" to "should" (Stivers & Hayashi, 2010) thus acknowledging the possibility of harm, legitimizing the patient's inquiry while still indicating this is unlikely.
 In this way, the patient and physician orient to concerns about side effects as a routine surface issue in the context of prescribing.
 In this case, the patient treats the physician’s response as adequate assurance and immediately accepts the medication.

 Physicians in England appear to broach prescribing in anticipation of patient resistance.
 Consider (5) where the physician moves to a recommendation for an antidepressant with an assertion, this time particularly tentatively through the inclusion of "possibility".